 If you have children in your care, you should initiate mediation to assist you both to set a parenting plan in place for the arrangements of the children.
 That is, who the children will live with and how much time will they spend with the other parent.
 If you are able to discuss these arrangements amicably you may decide to formalise that agreement by filing an application for consent orders.

 - Bank accounts

 Open a bank account in your sole name, make sure you notify your employer (if you employed) of the new account details for your wages to go into, and the child support agency or Centrelink if you are on benefits.
 Close any joint bank accounts and divide the funds between you as early as practicable.
-This will ensure a smoother process later on when dividing the major assets.
+This will ensure a smoother process later on when dividing the major assets during property settlement.

 - Superannuation, life insurance and other death policies